Aksel68/AOMUSE-2020-project/README.md

 This script will drop all the tables of your database.

-If there is an error with the script or with the README like a misspelling or something, do not be afraid to send me an email to axel.reyes@sansano.usm.cl and thanks in advance.
+If there is an error with the scripts or with the README like a misspelling or something, do not be afraid to send me an email to axel.reyes@sansano.usm.cl and thanks in advance.